- This copy of Cocker’s sophomore release boasts excellent Double Plus (A++) sound throughout – exceptionally quiet vinyl too

-- Consistently stronger material than his debut – did Cocker ever release an album with more good songs than these?
+- Consistently stronger material than his debut – did Cocker ever release an album with more good songs than this one?

 - 4 stars: “Cocker mixed elements of late-’60s English blues revival recordings (John Mayall, et al.) with the more contemporary sounds of soul and pop; a sound fused in no small part by producer and arranger Leon Russell, whose gumbo mix figures prominently on this eponymous release and the infamous Mad Dogs & Englishmen live set.”